bulatdavletov/Set-Theme-for-All-Components/plan.md

 - ✅ Performance improvement: Only check layers when Apply button is pressed, show real-time progress
 - ✅ Remove "Selected: N" text from UI
 - ✅ Don't show skipped count.
 Show Applied count.
 If zero, tell something nice
-- No ui version, with Figma native actions.
+- ✅ No ui version, with Figma native actions.
 Use notifications for feedback.
-    - Dark Theme.
-Apply to all instances
+    - ✅ Apply Dark Theme to All
-    - Light Theme.
-Apply to all instances
+    - ✅ Apply Light Theme to All
+- ✅ Fix nested instances: Check and update instances inside other instances
+- ✅ Suppress circular reference errors and simplify notifications
+- Add command to show UI, because now there is no way to do it.

 ## Description
 This plugin allows users to quickly set a theme for all component instances within a selection.
 The plugin provides a segmented control interface where users can select a theme, and upon confirmation, the plugin will update the "Theme" property for all component instances found within the selection.